SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 ## RegularJumps and τ-Leaping
-The previous parts described how to use `ConstantRateJump`s, `MassActionJump`s, and `VariableRateJump`s, however, in many cases one does not require the exactness of stepping to every jump time.
+The previous parts described how to use `ConstantRateJump`s, `MassActionJump`s, and `VariableRateJump`s.
+However, in many cases one does not require the exactness of stepping to every jump time.
 Instead, regular jumping (i.e., τ-leaping) allows pooling jumps together, and performing larger updates in a statistically-correct but more efficient manner.
 The trade-off is the